J12 M40

 British Motor Museum

-The four-cylinder 20 hp was produced in 1913 and 1914.
-The large 3.3-litre engine was a monobloc casting but with old-fashioned thermo-syphon cooling.
+The four-cylinder 20hp design that is on display was only produced in 1913 and 1914.
+Unusually for the time, the conventional chassis had tiny helper coil springs at the extremities of the rear leaf springs which acted more as dampers than as auxiliary load-bearers.
+The large engine was a monobloc casting but with old-fashioned thermo-syphon cooling.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575